tamia-naidu/LifeHackOrMyth/README.md

 # 📱 Like Hack or Myth?

 ## App Description:
-The *Life Hack or Myth* app is a native Android application developed using Kotlin in Android Studio.
-The purpose of the app is to help users distinguish between real-life hacks and common myths through an interactive quiz.
+The Life Hack or Myth app is an Android application developed utilising Kotlin through Android Studio.
+The intetion of the app is to assist users to distinguish between life hacks and myths using a quiz format.

 ## Features Include:
 - App displays 4 screens (Welcome screen, Question screen, Score screen & Review screen).